What is a Bachelor of Science in Health Data Analytics?

 Students graduate with the requisite tools to serve as essential team members in a variety of data-driven research and industry settings.

-What Makes the Bachelor of Science in Public Health Program Unique?
+What Makes the Bachelor of Science in Health Data Analytics Program Unique?

 Real-world immersion and hands-on practice experiences are key components of the program.
-Experiential learning through Drexel's signature Co-op program enhance your skills and understanding of the public health industry.
+Experiential learning through Drexel's signature Co-op program enhances your skills and understanding of the public health industry.

 Additional benefits of the Bachelor’s in Health Data Analytics program at Drexel University include: